DistrictOfJoban/JCM-Docs/docs/players/blocks/inverted_signal_lights.md

 When a section is clear, it will display red, otherwise green/blue.

 ## Usage
-Same as MTR Mod's Signal Lights.
+Same as MTR mod's Signal Lights.

 ## Block states
 | facing | is_22_5 | is_45 |